AlanY1an/blockhouse-trade-api/README.md

 - Python 3.9+
 - Docker
-- PostgreSQL (or use AWS RDS for production)
+- SQLite (or use AWS RDS for production)
 - AWS EC2 (for deployment)

 ## API Documentation